 - Keep foods that are for the kids on the bottom shelves to avoid the extra mess by having to move things around.

-- Always be sure to rotate old groceries to the front when restocking with new.
+- Always be sure to rotate old groceries to the front when restocking with new ones.

 I hope you enjoyed this post.
-For more cleaning related posts, check out my cleaning with natural products post.
+For more cleaning-related posts, check out my cleaning with natural products and garbage deep clean and deodorize.